 Keeping pace in such a technological field, VIA operates an R&D facility in Utah, and boasts a headquarters and Tech Center in Auburn Hills, Michigan.
 It is facilities such as these that contribute heavily towards VIA’s overall mission – not just to be another truck-producing company, but to be a solutions provider for a sustainable future manufacturing functional, reliable, and durable electric work trucks that have an attractive total cost of ownership.

 The VDRIVE™ skateboard is VIA’s key offering; the technology allows for a low load floor height and a driver-forward design, opening volume for the cargo area and making the experience better for drivers, with a tight turning radius and low step-in height.

 VDRIVE™ is purpose-built from the ground up for a range of products and partners, and according to Fitzpatrick, is industry-leading in several ways – durable, robust, and capable skateboard architecture.

-“We offer front-wheel drive (FWD) and all-wheel drive (AWD) in our designs and cover four different battery capacities, 55 kWh (kilowatt hours) to 165 kWh.
+“All vehicles are all-wheel drive (AWD) and cover battery capacities from 82 kWh (kilowatt hours) to 165 kWh.
 On top of this, we can pivot to different configurations based on the required payload and range.”

 VIA’s skateboard is unique and compact, with a low load floor enabling less ergonomic stress for drivers to get in and out of a vehicle.
 Additionally, VIA’s ingenuity allows trucks to move more cargo and have a tighter turning circle than most of the company’s competitors.